 - visual disturbances, hearing loss and a ringing sensation in the ears, difficulty speaking, weakness, a decreased level of consciousness, and difficulty walking.

 A viral infection of the vestibular nerve, known as vestibular neuritis.
-The uncommon disorder usually resolves completely on its own but causes very uncomfortable dizziness in the meantime.
+Common viral infections that could cause the disorder include:

 Some neurological disorders, such as multiple sclerosis and Parkinson’s disease, which can lead to progressive loss of balance.

 Multiple sclerosis is a condition which affects the brain and spinal cord.
 It is more common in females than males, by a ratio of as much as 3 to 1.
 The symptoms can include:

 - memory loss;

 - coordination problems;

 Parkinson’s disease is a condition in which parts of the brain become damaged over many years.
 It affects about 50% more males than females.
 People with Parkinson’s disease may experience:

 - bradykinesia (an impaired ability to move the body swiftly on command);